 Improving Access to Psychological Therapies Currencies and Payment System

 An outcome's based currencies and payment system is being developed for IAPT services.
 This is unique as other systems of PbR are activity or needs based.
 Pilot work is currently ongoing to develop this system and more information can be found on the IAPT Programme webpage .

 From September 2014 (July Refresh data) all providers in England including the sites taking part in the extended PbR pilot must use the new IAPT IDB v1_5_0 for submitting IAPT data.
 The new IAPT IDB v1_5_0 will include all the additional data items previously collected separately as part of the PbR pilot.
 No amendments to the IAPT IDB are required to submit the PbR data as all PbR requirements are captured in the new IAPT v1.5 data set.

 How do we use and protect patient identifiable data?

 At the Health and Social Care Information Centre (HSCIC), we take the importance of information governance very seriously.
 We have controls and procedures in place to make sure we demonstrate the highest standard of stewardship and governance of the information we handle, including the IAPT data set.

-We conform to the standards of the National Information Governance Board, the national body that protects the interests of patients in how their data are used, shared and stored in the NHS and adult social care.
+We conform to the standards of the Governance Committee (formerly the National Information Governance Board), the national body that protects the interests of patients in how their data are used, shared and stored in the NHS and adult social care.
 Following a rigorous assurance process, they have given the IAPT programme permission to process patient identifiable data.

 We make sure individual patients cannot be identified by creating a pseudonymised patient identifier which is used in national aggregate reporting.